LKremer/scbs/README.md

 ## Installation

+This software requires a working installation of [Python 3](https://www.python.org/downloads/) is used by executing commands in a shell terminal.
+It was extensively tested on Ubuntu and MacOS, and briefly tested on Windows 10.

 You can install `scbs` from the Python package index as follows:
 ```
 python3 -m pip install --upgrade pip  # you need a recent pip version
 python3 -m pip install scbs
 ```
+Installation of `scbs` should take no longer than a few seconds.
+All required [dependencies](pyproject.toml) are automatically installed, this may take a few minutes.
-Then restart your terminal.
+Afterwards, restart your terminal.
 The installation is now finished and the command line interface should now be available when typing the command `scbs` in your terminal.
 If this is not the case, check the "troubleshooting" section below.